To remain successful in today’s economy, many manufacturers are looking for ways to:

 Finance: You will need a financial point of view to help keep the cost of the project under control

-While timing varies, we’ve found this schedule generally works well.
-(These terms may not mean much to you now, but they soon will.)
+While timing varies, we’ve found that the following schedule generally works well.
+(These terms may not mean much to you now, but they will soon.)

-Step 1: Train your team; map your existing changeover process; identify internal and external activities
+Step 1: Train your team, map your existing changeover process, and identify internal and external activities.

-Step 4: Streamline steps, document your new process define an auditing process
+Step 4: Streamline steps, document your new process, and define an auditing process.

 Step 5: Set an action plan and present your findings!